Hungary's

 include Merlot, Cabernet Sauvignon, Cabernet Franc, Kadarka

 and Kekfrankos.
-His
+The

 2000 vintage was selected by DECANTER Magazine as a Top Fifty